Mariano Ponce: Biography

 In 1898, Emilio Aguinaldo chose him to represent the First Philippine Republic.
 Ponce was tasked to draft a framework of the revolutionary government.
 In 1898, Emilio Aguinaldo selected him as a diplomatic representative of the First Republic to Japan.
 He traveled to Japan to seek aid and purchase weapons.
 During his stay he met with the founder and First President of the Chinese Republic; Sun Yat-Sen. Through discussions and negotiations, Dr. Sun and Ponce became close friends.
 Dr. Sun introduced Ponce to a Japanese Filipino man named José Ramos Ishikawa, who assisted Ponce in purchasing weapons and munitions for the revolution.
 The shipment, unfortunately failed to reach the Philippines due to a typhoon off the coast of Formosa.

-Mariano returned to Manila with his wife, a Japanese girl named Okiyo Udanwara.
+Mariano returned to Manila with his wife, a Japanese girl named Okiyo Udanwara (or Udagawa).
 In 1909, he was made director of "El Renacimiento" (The Renaissance).
-He joined the "Nacionalista Partido" (National Party) and established "El Ideal" (The Perfect), the party's official organization.
+He joined the Partido Nacionalista (Nationalist Party) and established "El Ideal" (The Perfect), the party's official organization.
 Ponce later ran for a seat in the Philippine Assembly and was elected assemblyman for the second district of Bulacan in 1909.
+He served for one term until 1912.

-Ponce wrote his memoirs, "Cartas Sobre La Revolución" (Letters on the Revolution), he died in the Government Civil Hospital in Hong Kong, on May 23, 1918.
+Ponce wrote his memoirs, "Cartas Sobre La Revolución" (Letters on the Revolution).
+He died in the Government Civil Hospital in Hong Kong, on May 23, 1918.
 His remains were originally interred in the Cementerio del Norte, Manila.
-His remains were transferred and currently interred in the Ponce family mausoleum in Baliuag, according to local historian Rolando Villacorte.
+According to local historian Rolando Villacorte, his remains were transferred to the Art Deco Ponce family mausoleum in Baliuag Catholic Cemetery.
+There, he is interred alongside his wife, brother Jacinto, daughter Maria, and grandson Marianito Ponce Gonzales.